jim3/Network-Packet-Analyzer/README.md

 The `/` page is an HTML form for your to upload your exported json file.
 The server will parse the data, extract and respond back to the client via JSON. _In addition to that_, I created a separate Express route `/packetdata` that responds to the client in html table format.
 Initially, I wanted to use vanilla JavaScript and DOM manipulation to render the data to the table but I ended up using EJS instead and happy that I did.
 In my opinion, I've discovered rendering on server side is way more efficient (faster to develop things), and most definitely easier, than the client-side because the browser will always be locked down, mostly because of security reasons.

-**TODO**: Improve the the back-end first, mainly the actual program that parses the data.
-I want to make it more robust, improve error handling and provide better data analysis/insight.
-I may add a database to store the data.
+**TODO**: Overall, improve the code and make it more robust (better error handling, provide better data analysis/insight...etc..).
+I may add a MongoDB database to store the data.
 It's not necessary but I need to practice.

+> **Note**
+> To get a visual idea of the output, check out the screenshots and example JSON at the bottom of the README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine.
 I invite more experienced developers to take this simple project and make it better.
-Then I can learn from you. :)
+Then I can learn from you.

 To get the ip address location details I used [ip2location.io](https://www.ip2location.io).
 But you can use whatever API you want.
 I just liked the simplicity of ip2location.io.

-> **Note**
-> To get visual idea of the output, check out the screenshots and example JSON at the bottom of the README.md

 ### Installation